Wednesday, April 17, 2024

 Footnotes:

 ³There is good reason to believe Paul dictated the book of Hebrews to Luke, who wrote it.
-The way the letter flows and unfolds and the thorough knowledge of the OT is characteristics of other letters by Paul.
+The way the letter flows and unfolds - the thorough knowledge of the OT - is characteristics of other letters by Paul, not someone who is Greek such as Luke.
 But the style and elegance of the Greek used in the book is indicative of Luke.
+So some suggest it was a collaboration between Paul and Luke.

 It is also believed that Paul deliberately did not identify as the author since he was considered the apostle to the Gentiles and not looked upon favorably by the Judizers within Jewish circles.
-Some suggest he left his name off to avoid any resistance to the letters' reception and circulation.
+Some suggest he left his name off to avoid any resistance to the letters' reception and wide circulation within the Jewish community at large.
+After all, why would the apostle to the Gentiles be writing a letter to Hebrews.

 Friday, March 15, 2024